-At the 77th Geneva Motor Show Fiat Group Automobiles presented the sporty Grande Punto Abarth, which marked the revival of Abarth, one of the most prestigious brands of the motorsports world. raised its rating on Fiat's and CNH's long-
+At the 77th Geneva Motor Show Fiat Group Automobiles presented the sporty Grande Punto Abarth, which marked the revival of Abarth, one of the most prestigious brands of the motorsports world.

 IVECO Iveco launched the new Stralis heavy vehicle whose range includes compressed natural gas (CNG) versions.